 - The Chancellor or his designee must approve all requests for the serving of alcoholic

-Note: The “Request to Serve Alcoholic Beverages On/Off Campus” form must be completed and proper signatures obtained before final approval from the Chancellor or his designee.
-Forms are available at the Student Union & Activities Office, SUB 219, or the Office of the Vice Chancellor for Student Affairs, McMullen 201.
+Note: The “Request to Serve Alcoholic Beverages On/Off Campus” form (online) must be completed and proper signatures obtained before final approval from the Chancellor or his designee.

 - All functions using alcoholic beverages and sponsored by student groups or organizations must channel their requests to the Vice Chancellor for Student Affairs who will in turn send them to the Chancellor with a recommendation.

 - All functions where alcoholic beverages are approved by the Chancellor must be coordinated with the Montana State University Billings Dining Service General Manager.
 The Dining Service General Manager will either make the arrangements with the caterer or secure the beverages.